 An itchy scalp is annoying.
-There are many different reasons your head might be itchy.
+There are many different reasons why your head might be itchy.
 It’s important to know why your scalp is itchy, so you can get the right treatment.

 What is itchy scalp?

 An itch is an irritation of your skin that makes you want to scratch.
 You can develop itchy skin anywhere on your body, including your scalp.
 The medical term for itchiness is pruritis.

 - Dandruff – white, dry flakes of dead skin on your scalp and hair from excessive skin production.
 Usually there’s no obvious reason for it to happen, but sometimes it’s caused by seborrhoeic dermatitis.

 - Seborrhoeic dermatitis – inflammation of your scalp and causes itch and skin flaking.
 It can lead to cradle cap in babies.

 - Psoriasis – a chronic skin condition that causes raised red scaly areas of skin (also called plaques).

 - Tinea – a fungal infection of the skin causing red, flaky patches and itching.
 If you get tinea on your scalp, it is called tinea capitis.